fau-is/IntroCS/Anagrams/README.md

 {% next %}
 ## Program Specifications
 Your main function should ask the User for exactly two input strings which it will check for being anagrams to each other.
+You can use CS50s "get_string" to prompt for input.
+Do not collect the input via the command line arguments!

 The main function should pass these strings to the function *** int anagram(char \*a, char \*b)***.
 The Function ***anagram(char \*a, char \*b)*** does the actual work, i.e. checking whether 2 strings are anagrams.